oracle-samples/full-stack-disaster-recovery/fsdr_databases/mds_colddr_scripts/README.md

-  --config         Update config file with the new OCID of the restored MDS --switch         TAG the Source MySQL DB to be terminated after a Restore (Switchover scenario) --drill          TAG the Target MySQL DB to be terminated after a Restore (Dry Run scenario)
+  --config         Update config file with the new OCID of the restored MDS --switch         TAG the Source MySQL DB to be terminated after a Restore (Switchover scenario) --drill          TAG the Target MySQL DB to be terminated after a Restore (Dry Run scenario) -t TIMEOUT, --timeout TIMEOUT
+                        Specify the maximum time to wait, in seconds.
+Defaults to 1200 seconds.
 ```

 **Dependencies:**